 Firstly we are able to drink more (this is what tolerance is).

 Secondly, we want to drink more (after all we need to drink more to get the same effect).

 Thirdly, the withdrawal gets worse.

 It’s what happens to us when we are in the withdrawal phase that is key.

-When we are in that withdrawal phase (or post drinking oversensitivity) we don’t feel right.
+When we are in that withdrawal phase (or post-drinking oversensitivity) we don’t feel right.
 Our usual mental resilience is substantially reduced.
 Little things that would ordinarily not bother us can start to concern us, and even become overwhelming.
-In short ‘life’ (whatever that word means to us) looks a bit more intimidating, a bit more insurmountable, a bit more unpleasant all round.
+In short ‘life’ (whatever that word means to us) looks a bit more intimidating, a bit more insurmountable, a bit more unpleasant all around.